-217. Good cause to amend 2006 D&O exists due to changes in market conditions impacting local working families.
+205. Good cause to amend 2006 D&O exists due to changes in market conditions impacting local working families.

-218. As discussed in the original 2006 D&O, much of the housing in West Maui has been aimed at the higher end purchaser and during the time since the boundary petition, the need for rental housing in an area where jobs are filled by Maui residents that need to commute to West Maui has continued to grow.
-Additionally, the present plan lessens the project's impact on regional infrastructure systems and arguably reduces traffic congestion by shortening commutes by providing housing for the workforce closer to places of employment in West Maui.
-(Sixth Supp.
-Memo., EXH.
+206. As discussed in the 2006 D&O, much of the housing in West Maui has been aimed at the higher end purchaser and during the time since the Petition, the need for rental housing in an area where jobs are filled by Maui residents that need to commute to West Maui has continued to grow.
+Additionally, the present plan lessens Pulelehua's impact on regional infrastructure systems and arguably reduces traffic congestion by shortening commutes by providing housing for the workforce closer to places of employment in West Maui.
+(Sixth Memo.
+Supp., EXH.
 Y).
-As the County recognizes in its background material for the pending update of the West Maui community plan,
+As the County found in its background material for the pending update of the West Maui community plan,